seenthattinker/book-project/introduction.md

 with nary a generation since the first in the garden passing all its years in peace.

+The single greatest act of subterfuge perpetrated upon the Western mind, and more specifically, the American mind, is the propagation of the idea that the evolution of Western culture has been natural and organic.
+The truth is the last 100 years have been one long military campaign.
+The battle line was drawn sometime  around the medical discovery of the unconscious.
+It was almost as though the emerging medical science of psychiatry was itself a disclosure of what they planned to do.

 We can see the entirety of human history as a series of endless campaigns.
 It seems as though human beings are hard-wired for a mission statement.
 Something always has to be conquered.